 Biking In Winter Park

-Fraser River Trail: This 6.3-mile paved trail runs along—you guessed it– the Fraser River and connects the resort to the town of Winter Park (and beyond, into Fraser!) while weaving through trees and well-placed art installations.
-Bonus: you can access the Fraser River trail directly next to the resort.
+Fraser River Trail: This 6.3-mile paved trail runs along the Fraser River and connects the resort to the town of Winter Park (and beyond, into Fraser!) while weaving through trees and art installations.
+Bonus: You can access the Fraser River Trail next to the resort.

 E-Bike Tours: Take an easy cruise for some mountain views on two wheels with a guided e-bike tour.
-This 90-minute tour departs directly from the resort and gives way to jaw-dropping scenery the entire way.
+Climb the trails on the Mountain E-Bike Tour or cruise along a paved trail and into town on our new Riverside E-Bike Tour.
 (Pro Tip: Make sure to book your reservation in advance online.)

 Bird Watching + Wildlife Viewing In Winter Park